intelsdi-x/snap-plugin-collector-iostat/README.md

 *Notes:*

-The total number of read and write requests issued to the device per second equals the number of transaction per second:	tps=r_per_sec+w_per_sec
+* The total number of read and write requests issued to the device per second equals the number of transaction per second

-By default metrics are gathered once per second.
+ * tps=r_per_sec+w_per_sec
+* The metrics are sampled over 1 second
+ * If would like the results since boot you can set the config option `ReportSinceBoot` to `true` (see the sample task below)

 ### Examples
 Example running  iostat collector and writing data to file.